-Broccoli, collard greens, kale, cabbage, kohlrabi, Brussels sprouts, cauliflower, rutabagas, turnips, radishes, Napa cabbage
+Broccoli, Collard Greens, Kale, Cabbage, Kohlrabi, Brussels Sprouts, Cauliflower, Rutabagas, Turnips, Radishes, Napa Cabbage

-Oh the brassicas.
+Oh! the Brassicas.
 Where would we be without them?
 What would we make our sauerkraut from, or our kimchee?
-(Ok, other greens, like pigweed or dock. but that's beside the point.)
+(Ok, other greens, like pigweed or dock, but that's beside the point.)
 What would our aloo gobi be made from?

 Brassicas are one of the most important vegetable plant families in our diets today.
 They are nutritious, delicious, and productive.
-In the past 100 years, we have lost up to 90% of the cabbage and cauliflower varieties, as well as huge percentages of other brassicas that were once available through seed companies.
+In the past 100 years, we have lost up to 90% of the cabbage and cauliflower varieties I the US, as well as huge percentages of other Brassicas that were once available through seed companies.
 This is partly because of the massive consolidation in the seed industry, and partly because of the shift within the industry towards F1 hybrids whenever possible.
-Brassicas are outcrossers and lend themselves easily to being hybridized.
+Brassicas are outbreeders and lend themselves easily to being hybridized.
 This hybridization is good for the seed companies because hybrids produce a uniform crop, perfect for industrial agriculture.
 Furthermore, the seed from F1 Hybrids does not come true-to-type, so if you save seed from a hybrid you may get something very different from what you hoped for.
 This in essence provides a proprietary mechanism for the control of the seed.

-These factors combine to make brassicas one of the most important families to save seeds from in our gardens.
-Because if we don't, the seed companies won't, then we are in danger of losing very valuable food sources.
+These factors combine to make Brassicas one of the most important threatened food plant families to save seeds from in our gardens.
+If we don't, the seed companies won't, and then we are in danger of losing very valuable food sources.
 For seed saving, they are a little more complicated than tomatoes and beans, but the effort is well worth it!

-Most of the brassicas we eat in the US are biennials (flowering and producing seed their second year), and most of them are Brassica oleracea.
-If you leave a broccoli, a collard, a cabbage, a Brussels sprout, and a cauliflower in your garden, let them flower, and let the bees do their part, you will wind up with hundreds of different brassicas.
+Most of the Brassicas we eat in the US are biennials (flowering and producing seed their second year), and most of them are Brassica oleracea.
+If you leave a broccoli, a collard, a cabbage, a Brussels sprout, and a cauliflower in your garden, let them flower, and let the bees do their part, you will wind up with hundreds of different Brassicas.
 It is pretty likely none of the next generation will look like what you started with, due to crosses from such diverse parents.
-A Brussels sprout with a kohlrabi base?
+Brussels Sprouts on a giant kohlrabi base?
 A collard-leaved cauliflower?
 A hairy kale?

 If you want to save seed from any of these, and you are concerned with getting the seed to produce the same sort of plant you started with, there are three things to know before you start.
-One is, most brassicas on the market now are hybrids, and if you save seed from them you WILL NOT get the same variety.
+One is, most Brassicas on the market now are hybrids, and if you save seed from them you WILL NOT get the same variety.
 Secondly, if you are saving a particular variety of Brassica oleracea, you need a large population (50 plants minimum) to maintain a healthy genetic variability.
-If you want to cross a Brussels sprout with a kale, you can use fewer plants, because these two parents are very different from each other.
-Third, ALL Brassica oleracas will cross with each other, so you must be sure your neighbors aren't letting their collards flower when you are trying to save a Purple Sprouting broccoli seed crop.
+If you want to cross a Brussels sprout with a kale, you can use fewer plants because these two parents are very genetically different from each other.
+Third, all Brassica oleracea will cross with each other, so you must be sure your neighbors aren't letting their collards flower when you are trying to save a Purple Sprouting broccoli seed crop.
 Unless of course your goal is Purple Sprouting collards (that would be awesome).